Milton Keynes Council Sustainability Strategy

 - Act now to keep long-term options open

-Join the MK special interest group for water.
-The group will consist of 10-15 MK citizens who will discuss and propose ideas for the Council to adopt.
+Join the MK special interest group for reducing carbon emissions and water conservation .
+The group will consist of a maximum of 30 MK citizens who will discuss and propose ideas for the Council to adopt.
 Would you like to be a member of this special interest group?

 Please log in to this platform and make some suggestions for reducing water demand or any of the Strategy aims.
 If you would like to join the Citizen group you can email carbon@Milton-Keynes.gov.uk and let us know why you would like to be in the group.